sanxing-chen/Academic-Web/docs/post/2018-10-01-Things Influenced Me in the Research of CS.md

 ## My humble comment

-[[19](#footnote19)] is a collection of experts' answer to four important questions in NLP research, i.e., "*What do you think are the three biggest open problems in NLP at the moment?*", "*What would you say is the most influential work in NLP in the last decade, if you had to pick just one?*", "*What, if anything, has led the field in the wrong direction?*" and "*What advice would you give a postgraduate student in NLP starting their project now?*" I can also place my humble selection here as for the first and last question.
+[[19](#footnote19)] is a collection of experts' answers to four important questions in NLP research, namely "*What do you think are the three biggest open problems in NLP at the moment?*", "*What would you say is the most influential work in NLP in the last decade, if you had to pick just one?*", "*What, if anything, has led the field in the wrong direction?*" and "*What advice would you give a postgraduate student in NLP starting their project now?*" I can also place my humble selection here as for the first and last question.

 I think the three biggest open problems in NLP at the moment are:
 - Grounded language learning
 - Language reasoning
 - Learning in low-resource settings (unsupervised, transfer, multitask, meta-learning, prior knowledge, etc)

-And I'm going further in the third question now.
+I'm digging into the first question currently.

-While for the suggestion to postgraduate (including me), I want to adopt these four:
+And I want to adopt these fourfor the suggestions to postgraduates (including me):
 - Read a lot to gain a strong background
 - Be ambitious and novel for the long-term result
 - Publish progress, even in a workshop for the short-term result